What is a Fairway Wood?

 The first thing to remember, woods are used to hitting long shots.

-Use them for fairway shots that are beyond the range of your Irons, and on tee shots when you need more control of the ball.
+Use them for fairway shots that are beyond the range of your Irons.
+Also on tee shots when you need more control of the ball.
 Their lofts of 12 to 20 degrees produce higher, softer shots, allow you to shape shots more easily.

 Hybrids are similar to the woods, which has an equal loft in performance, With a smaller clubhead than wood, a shorter shaft, and more loft, hybrids send the ball higher in the air with less effort.